DEMnetwork/Restart_OS/README.md

 For Alpha Versions You Need To Unzip The .zip File

-For Beta And Releases Versions You Can Donwload The Reboot_OS.lua
+For Beta And Releases Versions You Can Donwload The RebootOS.lua